 The six countries had agreed to convene a fourth round of talks by the end of September 2004, but that time period passed without another such meeting.
-During his press conference in Beijing on October 25, 2004, Secretary of State Powell again referred to China's "considerable influence with North Korea."
+As indicated in his press conference in Beijing on October 25, 2004, Secretary of State Powell continued to count on China's "considerable influence with North Korea."